ploomber/soopervisor/doc/tutorials/aws-lambda.rst

         'petal width (cm)': 0.2,
     }

-You should also remove the line that raises the ``NotImplementedError``.
+.. important:: You should also remove the line that raises the ``NotImplementedError``.

 Next, we have to tell Lambda, how to handle an incoming API request, this happens in the ``serve/app.py`` file.
 The request body is received as a string